Join the RHS today and support our charitable work

 Podocarpus totara 'Young Rusty'

 Podocarpus can be evergreen shrubs or trees, with spirally arranged, but usually 2-ranked, leaves which may be linear or narrowly lanceolate; plum-shaped fleshy fruits are produced only where male and female trees grow together

-'Young Rusty' is a dwarf, slow-growing conifer of bushy habit reaching to over 1m tall and 1.3m wide.
+A dwarf, slow-growing conifer of bushy habit reaching to over 1m tall and 1.3m wide.
 The bronzed green foliage turns a rusty brown colour in winter and has bright red-orange tips in spring.
 This female form fruits well with the seed borne in a red receptacle

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets